Test guides

 csrftoken = token.value

-#print("my token is:", csrftoken)
+#print("Retrieved CSRF token is:", csrftoken)

-# post using the token
+# Post to the login using the retrieved CSRF token

 self.client.post("/login", {